danielrkling/solid-html/README.md

 ## `h` function

-`h` will create a component using uses createElement / createComponent and will wrap `()=>value` props in getters under the following conditions:
+`h` will create a component using createElement for strings and createComponent for functions.

+It will wrap `()=>value` props in getters under the following conditions:
  - property name !== "ref" or begins with "on"
- - function has length of 0 meaning no arguments
+ - function has length of 0 (no arguments)
  - function is not registered with `once`

 In order to have components render in the right context, `h` may have to be wrapped like `()=>h()` for children of context providers or any component providing context within it.

-Prebuilt wrappers for Show (keyed=false), Keyed (Show w/ keyed=true), For, Index, and Suspense are included for more concise code and type checking.
+This delays the creation of the element to after the context is set.

+### Examples

 ```typescript
 h("button",{onClick:()=>alert("Alert"), children: "Click Me"})